sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [CodePad](https://codepad.remoteinterview.io) : Code editor to try, test and run 25+ languages
 - [Codesandbox.io](https://codesandbox.io) : CodeSandbox makes it easier to create, share, and reuse React projects with others.
 - [Godbolt.org](https://godbolt.org) : Excellent tool for exploring the assembly output of different compilers with and without optimization.
-- [Ideone.com](https://ideone.com) : online compiler and debugging tool for more than 60 programming languages
+- [Ideone.com](https://ideone.com) : Online compiler and debugging tool for more than 60 programming languages
 - [JSFiddle](https://jsfiddle.net) : Test your JavaScript, CSS, HTML or CoffeeScript with online code editor
 - [JSBin](https://jsbin.com/) : Front end playground, Output is not framed, so it allows you to share those snippets that will break inside an iframe.
 - [Judge0 IDE](https://ide.judge0.com) : Online compiler with 40+ interpreters and compilers.